007 - All about 'Fake' SD cards and USB Flash drives

 If you destroy the library cards, then you (Windows, linux, your camera/smartphone) cannot find any of the books.

-1MB File directory and names and a pointer to where the file contents is located
+FLASH MEMORY (FAT32)2MB+ Actual file data 1MB File directory and names and a pointer to where the file contents are located0 MB Partition table at bottom of memory

 With a Type A device, you can copy 16GB of files to it and it will appear to have stored them all.
 If you look at the memory device using Windows Explorer, all the file names will be there and it will look fine.
 You will be able to access any files that are stored on the device up to the 2GB point.
 Any files stored after 2GB will be corrupt (probably all 0's or 1's).